saragar2/fractol/README.md

 <h1>🌀 F R A C T - O L 🌀</h1>
 <br><h4>Frac-ol is one of the first graphic projects from the <a href="https://www.42madrid.com/">42 School</a> Common-Core.
-This is a fractal generator, all done in C code usin MiniLibX, an own graphic library from the school.
+This is a fractal generator, all done in C code using MiniLibX, an own graphic library from the school.
 Includes Julia and Mandelbrot fractals.
-For the first one, you can edit the params so yoou get the fractal you want (they might be between -2 and 2, and they look better if they are between -1 and 1). you can navegate through the image, zoom, and change the iterations (so the color changes).<br>
+For the first one, you can edit the params so you get the fractal you want (they might be between -2 and 2, and they look better if they are between -1 and 1).
+You can navegate through the image, zoom, and change the iterations (so the color changes).<br>
 <br>✨--- This project is done following 42 Norminette, so the code has the cleanest appearance possible.
-<br>🎈--- Includes Julia and Mandelbrot fractals, and some bonus functins as moving with the arrows, zoom, and changing the colors.
+<br>🎈--- Includes Julia and Mandelbrot fractals, and some bonus functions as moving with the arrows, zoom, and changing the colors.
 <br>🎯--- (Not evaluated).
-<br>🕑--- Finished: 17th February 2024<br>
+<br>🕑--- Finished: 17th February 2024
+<br>📜--- Includes comments so it is easier to understand the code
+<br>⚠️--- This program only works correctly in macOS<br>
 </h4><br>
 <h2>g e n e r a l &#160 &#160 i n s t r u c t i o n s</h2>
 <h4><br>~~ Use the wheel from the mouse o zoom in or zoom out